Edwards Dam: Removal process

 Several stages were involved in the removal of the Edwards Dam.
 Crews constructed a gravel cofferdam, about 60 ft long upstream of the Edwards Dam.
 They then dynamited the 60-feet of the dam it sheltered.
 This temporary dam was removed on July 1, 1999, which reduced the water level in the reservoir by fifty percent.
 Then, they constructed a 200 ft cofferdam to enable the removal of another dam section in the same way.
 After the removal of this dam section, the Kennebec River returned to its original free-flowing status, the first time in 162 years.
 The remaining 657 ft of the dam was removed manually.
 They used this debris to fill an intake for the hydroelectric powerhouse as well as fill to redevelop the dam site into a park.

 Restoration

-Despite several negative visual and environmental factors at first, the ecosystem is healing itself.
 Initially after the removal of the dam, barren riverbanks and muddy water were evident along the lower 17 mi of the Kennebec.
 Introduced smallmouth bass will suffer from the re-introduced striped bass, which tend to feed on young smallmouth bass.
 An increase in raptor populations, such as ospreys, bald eagles, herons, cormorants, and kingfishers, will be evident.

 Human activities also benefited from the dam removal.
 The exposure of rapids and the return of native fish species allows many recreational activities, including canoeing, kayaking, whitewater rafting, and fishing.
 An estimated $48 million is generated annually just from increased sport fishing.